 - Dry skin: especially on exposed skin (face, neck, arms, and hands).
 Apply an emollient cream frequently and liberally to dry skin, especially after bathing.

 - Dry nostrils: use petroleum jelly.
 Do not pick the dry scabs.
 Nosebleeds may occur in those disposed to them.
 If this occurs put your head forward and pinch the fleshy part of your nose firmly.
 Do not swallow the blood (this could make you feel sick).
 The bleeding usually stops within a few minutes.
 Topical antibiotic may reduce nosebleeds.

 - Dry eyes: severely dry eyes are sore and red.
 There is a risk of conjunctivitis and/or keratitis, an inflammatory condition of the cornea.
 Rarely, this scars.
 Stop your isotretinoin and contact your dermatologist if you have sore red eyes that fail to improve with "artificial tears" (eye drops).
+You may also need to consult an ophthalmologist if your eye symptoms persist despite using artificial tears.
+Dry eye may rarely persist after the isotretinoin is discontinued.
 Sometimes, paradoxically, patients complain of watery eyes.
 Do not start wearing contact lenses for the first time while you are taking isotretinoin.
 Do not have elective eye surgery or laser treatments (e.g. LASIK) while taking isotretinoin or for 6 months afterwards.